WyohKnott/image-comparison-sources/README.md

 for each quality, average the results and then plot graphs in order to to make a comparison of several codecs.

+## recipes.json

+recipes.json is a JSON formatted files containing the settings for the codec formats to test.
+You can add new ones easily if you respect the structure:

+ - quality_start: the quality at which to stop decoding
+ - quality_end: the quality at which to stop encoding
+ - quality_step: the interval of quality between two settings
+ - encode_extension: the extension for encoded images
+ - decode_extension: the extension for decoded images
+ - encode_cmd: the command for encoding at a given quality
+ - lossless_cmd: the command for encoding at a lossles quality
+ - decode_cmd: the command for decoding the encoded image
+ - export_to_png: set to true if you want the images selected with rd_select.py to be exported in PNG.
+It is useful is the encoded format is not recognized by the browser.

+Variables recognized:

+ - $quality: the quality parameter
+ - $target: the filename of the encoded image
+ - $target_dec: the filename of the decoded image
+ - $origpng, $origpng_y4m, $origpng_ppm: the original image to compress,
+ in PNG, Y4M, or PPM format.

 ## rd_collect.py

 Generate compressed images from PNGs and calculate quality and speed metrics